『Behind the Screens: IT@ND』のカバーアート

 About this podcast:

-Behind the Screens: IT@ND is a podcast based out of the University of Notre Dame podcast where hosts Scott Russell (IT Director for the College of Arts & Letters), Krista Moats (Manager, IT Communications and Marketing: Office of Information Technology), and Diana Garcia (IT Support Technicin: Service Desk) give you a behind-the-scenes look at what IT consultancy is all about.
+Behind the Screens: IT@ND is a podcast based out of the University of Notre Dame, where hosts Scott Russell (IT Director for the College of Arts & Letters) and Diana Garcia (IT Support Technician: Service Desk) give you a behind-the-scenes look at what IT consultancy is all about.
 Whether you're deep in the IT world or just curious about how technology powers a university, this podcast is for you.

 Each episode gives insight into Information Technology at Notre Dame — with focus on how IT consultants support the University, breaking down the challenges they face and the innovative solutions they create.
 From interviews with experts driving key campus projects to practical tips for making the most of your tech, this podcast explains how IT teams work behind the scenes to keep things running smoothly across campus.